 How to stop?

-According to Karen Young, a psychologist from Hey Sigmund!, “Yelling often comes from a place of just being at the end of your rope.
+According to Karen Young, child development expert from Hey Sigmund!, “Yelling often comes from a place of just being at the end of your rope.
 All of our resources are done.
 Sometimes it comes from the place of fight or flight and that feeling of, ‘I just need you to stop’ or, ‘I just need it all to stop’.”

 Common advice is to take yourself away from the situation, but obviously, you can’t always do that when the craziness is happening.